-human system is sufficient to explain past global trends and make robust projections of the aggregated world economy and its waste products.
-Humanity grows when more energy is available than required for daily needs.
+This article identifies a persistent relationship between global energy consumption and cumulative economic production.
+It implies that a surprisingly simple description of the human system is sufficient to explain past global trends and make robust projections of the aggregated world economy and its waste products.
+Humanity grows when more energy is available than it requires for its daily needs.
 Then work can be done not just for sustenance but for expansion.
-Because current sustenance demands emerge from past growth, inertia plays a much more important role in determining future societal and climate trajectories than has been generally acknowledged, particularly in the physically unconstrained models that are widely used to link the economy to climate [43,44].
+Because current sustenance demands emerge from past growth, inertia plays a much more important role in determining future societal and climate trajectories than has been generally acknowledged, particularly in the physically unconstrained models that are widely used to link the economy to climate [46, 47].
 We have accumulated over history a long series of innovations in efficiency that continue to propel us forward.
 Without forgetting these advances, we will maintain a continued ability to expand our interface with the primary resources we consume.

-Eventually, of course, the interwoven networks of civilization will unravel and emissions will decline, whether it is through depletion of resources, environmentally forced decay or - as demonstrated recently - pandemics [45].
+Eventually, of course, the interwoven networks of civilization will unravel and emissions will decline, whether it is through depletion of resources, environmentally forced decay or-as demonstrated recently-pandemics [48].
 But the cuts will have to be deep, continuous, and cumulative to overcome the tremendous accumulated growth we have sustained up to this point.

 The formulations presented here are intended to help constrain the problem by reducing the number of available targets that can reasonably be expected to lead to avoidance of extreme climate change.
-Notably, gains in energy efficiency play a critical role in enabling increases in population and prosperity, and in turn growth of energy demands and carbon dioxide emissions, contrary to what would reasonably be assumed if civilization did not grow [31,46,47].
+Notably, gains in energy efficiency play a critical role in enabling increases in population and prosperity, and in turn growth of energy demands and carbon dioxide emissions, contrary to what would reasonably be assumed if civilization did not grow [33, 49, 50].
 What seems to be required is a peculiar dance between reducing the production efficiency of civilization while simultaneously innovating new technologies that move us away from combustion.

-The relationships identified all stem mathematically from the falsifiable identify $\mathcal{E} = \lambda W$ where $W = \int_0^t Y\left(t'\right) dt'$.
-While the specific value of λ that was identified is 5.9±0.2 gigawatts per trillion 2010 US dollars, what matters from the standpoint of calculating trends is that the ratio $\mathcal{E}/\int_0^t Y\left(t'\right) dt'$ is a constant to within observational uncertainty.
+The relationships identified all stem mathematically from the falsifiable identity $\mathcal{E}(t) = \lambda W(t)$, where $W(t) = \int_0^t Y(t') dt'$.
+While the specific value of λ that was identified is 5.9±0.2 gigawatts per trillion 2010 US dollars, what matters from the standpoint of calculating trends is that the ratio $\mathcal{E}(t) / \int_0^t Y(t') dt'$ is a constant to within observational uncertainty.
 Further theoretical work is required to link the relationship to more traditional macroeconomic modeling frameworks.
 Continued observations will provide a useful check on its validity.
-Any evidence of a sustained downward trend in λ help to pinpoint where there is a decoupling of economic production from civilization's metabolic needs.
+Any evidence of a sustained downward trend in λ may help pinpoint decoupling of economic production from civilization's metabolic needs.